Expungements, Sealed Records, and Suspended Sentences

 Return To Top

-A: If you only have one driving under the influence (DUI) or driving while intoxicated (DWI) conviction, or other less serious offences on your record, and no other convictions, you will be deemed rehabilitated after a period of ten years have passed from the completion of all sentences, fines and probationary periods.
-If you have one conviction that is of a very serious nature, deemed rehabilitation will not be possible.
-Similarly, if you have two or more convictions, even if they are from a very long time ago, deemed rehabilitation will not apply for you.
+A: If you have an offence on your record in the non-serious criminality category (less than 10 years maximum sentence), and no other convictions, you will be Deemed Rehabilitated after a period of ten years have passed from the completion of all sentences, fines and probationary periods.
+If you have one conviction in the serious criminality category, Deemed Rehabilitation will not be possible.
+Similarly, if you have two or more convictions, even if they are from a very long time ago, Deemed Rehabilitation will not apply for you.
+Note that as of December 18, 2018, DUIs and some other driving-related offences are considered serious criminality, meaning that Deemed Rehabilitation will not be possible for these offences.
 FWCanada always recommends the use of a legal opinion letter whenever a conviction has been entered on record.
-For more information on DUI/DWI Canada entry, click here
+For more information on DUI/DWI Canada entry, click here.

 A: You do not actually have to apply to be deemed rehabilitated.
 That being said, it is very important to make sure you qualify for deemed rehabilitation before you attempt to enter Canada, to avoid the potential of being turned around at the border.
 FWCanada can help assess your situation and ensure you get the most pertinent information and options regarding entering Canada.
 Contact FWCanada for a free consultation